Grim (comic book)

-Grim is an ongoing comic book series created by writer Stephanie Philips and artist Flaviano, published monthly by Boom!
+Grim is an monthly, creator-owned comic book series created by writer Stephanie Philips and artist Flaviano, published monthly by Boom!
 Studios with the first issue releasing on May 11, 2022.
-It's a dark supernatural comic book series that delves into the complexities of life, death, and the afterlife—Told through the eyes of Jessica Harrow, a Grim Reaper with no recollection of her past or how she became one, whose journey leads her to uncovers unsettling truths about her existence.
+It is a dark supernatural comic book series that delves into the complexities of life, death, and the afterlife—Told through the eyes of Jessica Harrow, a Grim Reaper with no recollection of her past or how she became one, whose journey leads her to uncover unsettling truths about her existence.

 Plot

 Jessica Harrow is a Reaper, tasked with ferrying souls to the afterlife.
 Unlike her peers, she has no memory of her death or how she became a Reaper.
 Her life drastically changes when a soul named Bryan Andrews whom she ferried to the afterlife manages to steals her scythe, allowing him to return to earth.
 Jessica chases him down and confronts him revealing that she has the unique ability to shift between the world of the living and the dead, allowing her to be seen by and interact with the living.
 This anomaly leads Jessica to question her existence and seek answers about her past from Adria—the current leader of the Reapers.

-Jessica's quest for the truth leads her to Death’s (The Grim Reaper) scythe.
+Jessica's quest for the truth leads her to Death's (The Grim Reaper) scythe.
 The Grim Reaper had abandoned the afterlife for a long time leaving behind his scythe which no other reaper has been able to use.
 The scythe is activated by Jessica and takes her to Las Vegas, where she encounters Death himself, who reveals that he is her father and that she never died.
 He explains that Adira is his sister and has taken over the afterlife in his absence.
-Adira reveals Jessica's location to “The End”—an ancient force representing the ultimate cessation of existence, who is hunting down Jessica to kill her and restore the imbalance caused by her shifting between realms.
+Adira reveals Jessica's location to "The End"—an ancient force representing the ultimate cessation of existence, who is hunting down Jessica to kill her and restore the imbalance caused by her shifting between realms.
 The End finds and attacks Jessica, but her father—Death frights him off to protect her, opening a portal and sending himself and The End to hell.
 With Death's fate unknown, and The End gone, the natural order is disrupted—people can no longer die, leading to chaos and suffering.
 The Fates—three clairvoyant entities who oversee the balance of life and death inform Jessica that she is now the Grim Reaper replacing death and must restore balance to the world by retrieving the End from Hell.